steffenmueller4/steffenmueller4.github.io/_posts/2021-07-30-overview-of-architecture-review-processes.md

 Examples from big software companies such as Google show that this approach works well and can produce good system designs while spreading the knowledge in the organization.

 However, the approach requires active participation of people in the organization.
-Not every organization is ready for such an approach - this may also originate from a different working style or culture such as a very hierarchical organization with a strong and well-established architecture team that does not want to involve other parties.
+Not every organization is ready for such an approach—this may also originate from a different working style or culture such as a very hierarchical organization with a strong and well-established architecture team that does not want to involve other parties.

 Another challenge for the Lightweight RFC/DD approach is the question about when a DD should be created and how much work should be put into a DD.
 Here, an organization needs to allow teams to spend time in writing DD and gathering the feedback.